Cornelius Cooper

-Cornelius Cooper (born January 10, 1947) is a former American football player and coach.
+Cornelius Cooper (born January 10, 1947) is an American former football player and coach.
 He was the 13th head football coach at Prairie View A&M University in Prairie View, Texas and he held that position for two seasons, from 1980 until 1981.
 His record at Prairie View was 4–16.

-Cooper played offensive tackle at Prairie View and was selected in the 11th round (280th overall pick) of the in 1968 NFL Draft by the Miami Dolphins.
+Cooper played offensive tackle at Prairie View and was selected in the 11th round (280th overall pick) of the in 1968 NFL/AFL draft by the Miami Dolphins.

 Cooper later taught in the West Orange-Cove Consolidated Independent School District.